stakater/kubestackplus-docs/content/for-delivery-engineers/how-to-guides/use-a-cluster-task-in-pipeline/use-a-clustertask-in-pipeline.md

 ### Add clustertask in pipeline in place

+> To specify this task as default task, follow the [next section](#add-clustertask-in-pipeline-as-default-task)
 1. Open your Apps Gitops Repository and Navigate to the folder of your pipelines either `tenant/app-name/build` or `tenant/tekton-pipelines/build` folder.

     ```